rocktronica/OneFileCMS/readme.markdown

 - Connection is not encrypted (doesn't use SSL), so passwords & usernames are sent in clear text during login.
   (However, this is true of most online login systems, unless SSL or the like is employed.)
 - Be aware that only some very basic data & error checking is performed.
 (But, it's getting better...)
   On Windows, for instance, it's possible to create folders that are subsequently inaccessible and undeletable by Windows.
 (Yea, I found out the hard way...)
+(However, I *think* this issue is fixed.)
 - Anything else?

 --------------------------------------------------------------------------------